5.27 Joint Protocol between Health Services & Schools in respect of the management of pupil absence from school when medical reasons are cited

 - Supporting pupils with medical conditions at school; December 2015

-- Appendix 2 – 2021 Joint Protocol Flow chart for health professionals to initiate contact with schools
+- Appendix 2 – 2022 Joint Protocol Flow chart for health professionals when a diagnosis may impact on education and/or the young person is absent/missing education